KUJHU

 What Causes Dissociative Disorders?

-• Genetic and psychological factors: A family history of mental health issues can increase the risk of developing dissociative disorders.
+• Genetic or psychological factors – family history of mental health conditions

 Treatment for Dissociative Disorders